E$^2$CM: Early Exit via Class Means for Efficient Supervised and Unsupervised Learning: Results

-In the fixed training time budget setting, we compare class means with existing methods in two ways.
-First, class means is compared with Shallow-Deep Networks \cite{shallowdeep} and BranchyNet \cite{branchynet}, which are trained for only one epoch since class means require only a single forward pass.
+In the fixed training time budget setting, we compare \eename{} with existing methods in two ways.
+First, \eename{} is compared with Shallow-Deep Networks \cite{shallowdeep} and BranchyNet \cite{branchynet}, which are trained for only one epoch since \eename{} requires only a single forward pass.
 We do not include here the Bolukbasi-Wang-Dekel-Saligrama (BWDS) method \cite{bolukbasi}, because in this method, each decision function requires a separate training.
 Hence, we cannot train an entire BWDS network with many decision functions using only one epoch.

-Shallow-Deep Networks add internal classifiers after certain layers in the network.
-We use the procedure described in \cite{shallowdeep} and add 6 ICs after the layers which correspond to the 15\%, 30\%, 45\%, 60\%, 75\%, 90\% of the entire network in terms of FLOPs.
-For BranchyNet, we add 2 branches to the original network.
+We use the procedure described in \cite{shallowdeep} and add 6 ICs after the layers which correspond to the 15\%, 30\%, 45\%, 60\%, 75\%, 90\% of the entire network in terms of FLOPs for Shallow-Deep Networks.
+For BranchyNet, we add 2 branches to the original network as in \cite{branchynet}.
 The first branch is after the first convolutional layer, and the second branch is after the layer that corresponds to 1/3 of the whole network in terms of FLOPs.
+For \eename{}, we allow early exiting after every ResNet block for simplicity.

+To reach a target number of FLOPs, we first initialize the threshold vector by drawing $M$ numbers uniformly at random from $[0,1]$.
+The ${j^{th}}$ component of the threshold vector corresponds to ${T_j}$ in Algorithm \ref{alg:classmeans} and is utilized at layer ${l_j}$ of the neural network.
+Then, the softmax values are obtained for each layer on training set as in \eqref{equation5}.
+Therefore, only one pass on training set is needed to optimize the thresholds.
+We update the threshold vector until we reach the target number of FLOPs using binary search at each component and alternating optimization: If the thresholds give larger number of FLOPs than the target FLOP, the thresholds are decreased for the next iteration.
+Otherwise, they are increased.
+Binary search is guaranteed to converge as the (average) FLOPS are monotonic with respect to the thresholds.

+In this paper, we normalize the FLOPs to the base model.
+Thus, the base model without any early exits is assumed to cost $1$ FLOP.
+To obtain the trade-off between accuracy and FLOPs for early exit models synthesized from a base model, the above threshold optimization process is repeated on the training set for target FLOPs ranging from $0.0$ to $1.0$ with $0.001$ granularity.
+We then compute the convex hull of the resulting $1000$ points in the FLOPs-Accuracy plane.
+This yields the best performing thresholds on the training set.
+We use the best thresholds on test set and form the FLOPs-Accuracy curves.
+Each point on a given curve represents one threshold vector.
+Points are connected via lines: The performance of any point on any given line is achievable simply via time sharing of the models that correspond to line endpoints.

+We show the performance of \eename{} for a fixed training time budget in Fig.~\ref{oneepoch}.
+The horizontal axis represents the FLOPs normalized the base model, and the vertical axis represents the accuracy.
+As shown in the figure, \eename{} generally outperforms all existing schemes.
+Specifically, using \eename{} as the only decision mechanism achieves 50\% better accuracy or 50\% faster inference time for certain cases.
+This is because \eename{} uses the trained weights of the original vanilla model, which generalizes well to the dataset and can be used for classification.
+On the other hand, internal classifiers require further training.
+Therefore, they require more time to be ready for the task of classification.